22.214.171.124 Overpayments or mistaken payments of PLP instalments or DAPP

 A debt to the Commonwealth may arise if a claimant has been paid an instalment of PLP from an employer or Centrelink, or paid an instalment of DAPP from Centrelink, in excess of the total amount payable to the claimant.

 If the claimant was paid the excess amount of PLP from their employer, the claimant owes a debt to the Commonwealth.
 The amount of this debt is the amount that the claimant received that exceeds what was payable to them.
-Any excess amount that the employer has received as a PPL funding amount and has NOT paid the claimant is a debt owed by the employer to the Commonwealth.
+Any excess amount that the employer has received as a PLP funding amount and has NOT paid the claimant is a debt owed by the employer to the Commonwealth.

 If Centrelink pays an excess amount of PLP or DAPP to the claimant, the amount is a debt due to the Commonwealth by the claimant.

 If the claimant has a PPL or DAPP period for the child, the debt arises immediately after the end of the person's PPL or DAPP period.
+If the claimant has a paid flexible PPL day for the child, the debt arises immediately when the payability determination for that day/s is overturned.

 If the claimant does not have a PPL or DAPP period the debt arises when the excess payment is made to the claimant by the employer or by Centrelink.